How do you tell if a customer is really going to buy your product?

 - Deep dive “P — Priority”

-- Propose next steps to drive Priority
+- Propose solutions to drive Priority

 Foundation: Understanding sales qualification via CHAMP

 Before I dive into how to figure out a customers’ true interest, I’ll cover a foundational framework called CHAMP.
-I did not invent this helpful framework, but learned it while in sales.
+I did not create this helpful framework, but learned it while in sales.
 CHAMP refers to

 - Challenge — What painpoints are your customer facing?